 We need helpers to help us reform the land

-These bovines were created by the ‘Heck’ brothers in the 1930’s in an attempt to breed back extinct aurochs; a species of wild cattle that historically inhabited Asia, Europe and North Africa.
-Historically, these creatures would have formed huge herds, grazing and browsing vegetation, to create a tapestry of wildlife habitats.
+The rugged Highland cattle are our proxy for the ancient Aurochs.
+Historically, the Aurochs would have formed huge herds, grazing and browsing vegetation, to create a tapestry of wildlife habitats.
 Our herd has already made changes to the old hedge banks by creating dust wallows, provided rich deadwood habitats through brush thrashing and as they have no pesticides in their bodies providing clean blood and dung for insects.
-Did you know a single heck cow can produce its own weight in dung in a year and that dung beetles descend now in numbers to plop straight into to the rich feast of each hot fresh cow pat they produce?
+Did you know a highland cow can produce its own weight in dung in a year and that dung beetles descend now in numbers to plop straight into to the rich feast of each hot fresh cow pat they produce?

 These ponies are the most primitive horse breed in the UK and as such are be extremely similar to the horse type present in the Iron Age.
 They are hardy ‘top grazers’, meaning they manipulate the habitat in a different way to the heck cattle.
 Their sturdy teeth allow them to consume some of the toughest herb species and de-bark trees, opening up a range of different micro-habitats for smaller creatures.

 Iron Age Pigs:

 A cross between wild boar and Tamworth pigs, they create habitat in a different way by using their long snouts to ‘rootle’ through the ground looking for tubers, insects and roots, they naturally plough the soil.
 Taking land that was flat and turning it into a complicated topsy turvey environment.
 Small pools form where they wallow in the summer months and these are used by dragonflies and frogs.
 Their activities allow long dormant beds of long covered plant seeds to burst forth and regenerate.